[ EPU Foyer ] [ Lab and Grill ] [ Bonus Theater!! ] [ Rhetorical Questions ] [ CSRANTronix ] [ GNDN ] [ Subterranean Vault ] [ Discussion Forum ]

 IPS Normandy SR2 represents a fusion of tried-and-true Salusian shipwrighting principles and the Zetan overtechnologies developed for the IPO's Next Generation Warship initiative, along with several newly developed systems sourced from the IPO's technological development arm and several of its partners around the galaxy.
 Fast, maneuverable, and heavily armed for her size, the Normandy possesses excellent passive stealth capabilities thanks to her Internal Emission Sink system and experimental gravity-gradient drive technology.

 The Tantalus gravity gradient drive system is the centerpiece of the Normandy's arrangement of beyond-bleeding-edge technologies.
 It's a multifunction system that manipulates gravitation to produce several different effects.
-In one mode, it can be used for sublight maneuvering by creating gravity vectors the vessel "falls" toward, enabling the Normandy to move without using her conventional fusion drive thrusters, which would tend to spoil the ship's stealth capabilities.
-In another, it creates a Cochrane space distortion field, enabling faster-than-light travel (standing in for a conventional "warp drive").
-It may have other functions that remain classified.
+In one mode, it can be used for sublight maneuvering by creating gravity vectors the vessel "falls" toward, enabling the Normandy to move without using her conventional fusion drive thrusters, which would tend to spoil the

 Alert | IP Printer-friendly page | Edit | Reply | Reply With Quote | Top